EAGEA/NachOS-Improved/README.md

 |file system|✔️|
 |network|❌|

-Here is the original description
+Here is the original description.

 ### Introduction